Dano125/Nitzagram/README.txt

 674. DON'T WRITE WITH ONLY CAPS!!!
 675. No loli, only milfs
 676. Zindani isn't allowed to turn on Mizrahit
-678. why you go to 666 your the devil go back to number 10 and be 10
+678. why you go to 666 you are the devil? go back to number 10 and be 10
 10. make everything perfect
-11. everything is legal as long as there are no cops 12.if there are cops run fast
+11. everything is legal as long as there are no cops 12.if there are cops you need to run fast